 No dogs became ill.
 That’s because dogs aren’t really susceptible to salmonellosis.

 But 154 people in 34 states got sick … and 35 of them were hospitalized.
 The bacteria were also multi-drug resistant.
 So always ask your retailer how they make sure they’re not selling contaminated ears.

 Always wash your hands and surfaces after handling them.
 Teach your children to wash too – or keep them away from the treats altogether!

-Always monitor your dog when giving him a chew treat … no matter how experienced a chewer he is.
+Always monitor your dog when giving him any kind of chew treat or bone … no matter how experienced a chewer he is.
 Any chewable dog treat can pose a choking hazard.
 Large chunks can break off and cause blockages.
 (This is another reason to avoid the rawhide fake ears … rawhide is notorious for causing blockages.)

 Or your dog may be a gulper and try to swallow the ear whole.
 So … never leave your dog unsupervised with any kind of long-lasting chew.